-Coca-Cola seems to get everywhere in developing countries, yet essential medicines don’t.
+Coca-Cola seems to get everywhere in developing countries, yet life-saving medicines don’t.
 Why?

-ColaLife – the organisation – is an independent non-profit organisation run mainly virtually, with very low overheads, and staffed by volunteers.
-We work through partners in-country, supporting them with project management, communication and innovation skills, as well as funding.
-Our work is currently in Zambia, but we actively seek to transfer learning, designs and processes elsewhere.
+The Legal Bit: ColaLife – the organisation – is an independent non-profit organisation run and staffed by volunteers.
 Whilst ColaLife seeks to work with corporates to bring about social change we are not affiliated to any other organisation and our work with others does not imply an endorsement of any product or brand.
 We became a registered charity on 21 June 2011.
 Our charity number is 1142516.
 Our Memorandum is here (PDF 586 KB).

 ColaLife has thousand of supporters across the world.
-Without them, we would not have got the attention we needed from the multi-national organisations (for profit and not-for-profit) that we needed to get going and keep going.
-Hundreds of individuals support our voucher fund – designed to help the poorest customers and strengthen existing supply chains.
-You can engage with ColaLife online in the following ways:
+Without them, we would not have got the attention from the multi-national organisations (for profit and not for profit) that we needed to get going and keep going.
+You can help us:

 - Subscribe to this website and get blog posts by email

 - Follow us on Twitter and include the word “colalife” in your tweets